Quadshore 150 will lower costs for temporary works in the construction sector and increase operational efficiency.

 In FY20, Coates Hire celebrated 135 years of commitment to supporting their customers who help build Australia.
-With a national footprint of over 150 branches, more than one million pieces of equipment and over 1,900 highly skilled employees, Coates Hire provides expert equipment solutions for nearly 19,000 customers.
+With a national footprint of over 150 branches and over 1,900 highly skilled employees, Coates Hire provides expert equipment solutions for nearly 19,000 customers.
 This includes end-to-end solutions for temporary works, traffic management, water management, industrial shutdowns, maintenance, training services and events.

 SHARE THIS ARTICLE